 The clinical features and patient demographics were merged to form a flat-file.
 The sample data was split into training and testing dataset of 75% – 25% .
 Since the dependent variable had a Yes:No ratio of 6:94, the dataset is a highly imbalanced one.
 Hence the dataset was balanced to get an equal ratio of Yes-No in the training dataset.
 A Master Model with a combination of the clinical and non-clinical features was built with Random Forest of 100 Trees.

 Feature Importance Plot

-Sample used for the study was limited to adults’ unplanned ICU visits.
-Random forest model was able to predict ICU readmission with a balance accuracy score of 75%.
-Models were built on each risk score, however those models yielded a lesser accuracy.
-LACE, AGE and Elixhauser scores seem to be more important than the other scores for the input sample.
-However it must be noted that some of the measurements were missing in chart events, and some of the measurements were taken at different time intervals, thus creating a discrepancy in the scores computed at that time.
+The sample used for the study was limited to adults’ unplanned ICU visits.
+The random forest model was able to predict ICU readmission with a balance accuracy score of 75%.
+Models were built on each risk score, however, those models yielded a lesser accuracy.
+LACE, AGE, and Elixhauser scores seem to be more important than the other scores for the input sample.
+However, it must be noted that some of the measurements were missing in chart events, and some of the measurements were taken at different time intervals, thus creating a discrepancy in the scores computed at that time.
 This might be a reason for lower accuracy.